hantuzun/awesome-clojurescript/README.md

 ## Routing
-- [Compojure](https://github.com/weavejester/compojure) – A small routing library for Ring that allows web applications to be composed of small, independent parts.
 - [Secretary](https://github.com/gf3/secretary) –  A client-side router for ClojureScript.
 - [Silk](https://github.com/DomKM/silk) – An isomorphic routing library for Clojure & ClojureScript.